MarioMingarro/ClimaRep/README.md

 ### 1. Filter climate variables

-A crucial first step in processing the climate variables is often to address multicollinearity.
 Multicollinearity among climate variables can affect multivariate analyses.

 To handle this, the `ClimaRep::vif_filter()` function can be used to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (e.g., `th = 5`).